visgl/deck.gl/docs/api-reference/core/deck.md

 - `pan` - an object that is [Pan](https://visgl.github.io/mjolnir.js/docs/api-reference/pan) options.
 This gesture is used for `onDrag` events, viewport panning (mouse/touch) and rotating (mouse+ctrl).
 Default `{threshold: 1}`.
 - `pinch` - an object that is [Pinch](https://visgl.github.io/mjolnir.js/docs/api-reference/pinch) options This gesture is used for multi-touch zooming/rotating.
 - `multipan` - an object that is [Pan](https://visgl.github.io/mjolnir.js/docs/api-reference/pan) options.
 This gesture is used for multi-touch pitching.
 Default `{threshold: 10, direction: InputDirection.Vertical, pointers: 2}`.
-- `tap` - an object that is [Tap](https://visgl.github.io/mjolnir.js/docs/api-reference/tap) options.
+- `click` - an object that is [Tap](https://visgl.github.io/mjolnir.js/docs/api-reference/tap) options.
 This gesture is used for the `onClick` event.
-- `doubletap` - an object that is [Tap](https://visgl.github.io/mjolnir.js/docs/api-reference/tap) options.
+- `dblclick` - an object that is [Tap](https://visgl.github.io/mjolnir.js/docs/api-reference/tap) options.
 This gesture is used for double-click zooming.

 For example, the following setting makes panning less sensitive and clicking easier on mobile: